rafatuita/dashboard_wiki/Architecture.md

 data sources).
 For example, getting a list of pods with their CPU utilization timeline requires at least two requests.
 Doing them on the backend shortens RTT.

-## Authentication to the Kubernetes API Server
+## Authentication with Kubernetes API Server

 A number of components are involved in the authentication process and the first step is to narrow down the source of the problem, namely whether it is a problem with user authentication or with service authentication.